gclouds-co-uk/SQL-Server-2022-Express/docs/quickstart-guide.md

 ## Before You Get Started

 Before you can connect to your SQL Server instance from another machine, you will need to complete the following tasks:

 - Set default port TCP/IP protocol for the named SQL Server instance
-- Create firewall rules for the required ports
+- Create firewall rules for the required ports ( We have enabled default firewall rules for you )
 - Create the necessary logins for SQL Server

 ### Enabling TCP/IP Protocol